If you’re anything like me, you love your olive oil.

 The Olive Tree

-In fact, for Mediterranean cuisine, it’s one of the three core or trinity ingredients of their cuisine (the others being wheat and grapes).
+In fact, for Mediterranean cuisine, it’s one of the three core or trinity ingredients of the cuisine (the other pillars being wheat and grapes).

 To this day, the Mediterranean region remains the top producer of olive oil – with Spain leading the pack.
 However, olives are now grown all over the world.